qoqosz/Advent-of-Code-2022/README.md

 # Advent-of-Code-2022
 My solutions to Advent of Code 2022.
-Just to quickly solve the problem and never look back.
+Just to quickly solve the problem and never look back (well, not always... but most of the time).